25 Things To Do In Ladakh 2026

 Send Enquiry

-The Indus river originating from Mt.
-Kailash and Mansarovar Lake in Tibet runs across the desert region of Ladakh.
-While rafting in this river in Ladakh you get to enjoy some fascinating beauty of nature as the river takes you through the gorges in the Ladakh and Zanskar ranges.
-This river has mainly rapids of Grade I and Grade II and at some places of Grade III.
+The Indus River, originating from Mt Kailash and Mansarovar Lake in Tibet, runs across the desert region of Ladakh.
+While rafting in this river in Ladakh, you get to enjoy some fascinating beauty of nature as the river takes you through the gorges in the Ladakh and Zanskar ranges.
+This river has mainly rapids of Grade I and Grade II and, in some places, Grade III.

 There are different sections in the river where the difficulty levels vary.
-However, there is no denying the fact this gives you tremendous pumping of your adrenalin along with a mesmerising panorama of the places around the river banks and it is one of the best things to do in Ladakh.
+However, there is no denying the fact this gives you a tremendous pumping of your adrenaline along with a mesmerising panorama of the places around the riverbanks, and it is one of the best things to do in Ladakh.

 Click here to Book: Leh Ladakh Bike Trip from Delhi